veev/flint-is-a-place-incidents-map/README.md

 For local development you need to have Node.js **v7.10.1** or higher installed.

-To deploy changes to the project on Github
+To deploy changes to the project on Github, merge any working branch into main

-TODO: Create a github repo, describe Github actions
+This will run a Github Action to deploy `main` to the `gh-pages` branch